applikatoni/applikatoni/README.md

 ![Applikatoni - Deployments Al Forno](https://s3.eu-central-1.amazonaws.com/applikatoni/banner_with_slogan.png)
 [![Build Status](https://magnum.travis-ci.com/flinc/applikatoni.svg?token=SDCCeAPgTDbvwq8x7qdC&branch=master)](https://magnum.travis-ci.com/flinc/applikatoni)

+**Applikatoni is a self-hosted deployment server for small teams, that takes your code from GitHub and deploys it to your servers, by running shell commands you define.**

-# What is Applikatoni?
+# Introduction

-Applikatoni is a **self-hosted deployment server for teams**, developed at [flinc](https://flinc.org) for internal use and later open sourced.
+Applikatoni was developed at [flinc](https://flinc.org) for internal use and later open sourced.

 With its web-frontend and its deep **GitHub** integration it allows you to deploy your applications to multiple servers with the click of a button.
 There